aabbduL/HackerRank/README.md

-I made the code program by myself, 'cause actually HackerRank has its own template
+HackerRank has its own template, so i recreate the code myself